 - In The Pirates of Penzance, the titular pirates won't hurt orphans.
 Everyone seems to know this and use it to escape from them, even Modern Major General Stanley.

-- That's just the best known one.
+- That's just the best-known one.
 The entire play is about this trope.
-For example: Fredric's loyalty (by the pirates), the pirate's patriotism (by the police), Fredric's naivete (by Ruth), Stanley's patriotism (by the pirates)
+For example: Fredric's loyalty (by the pirates), the pirate's patriotism (by the police), Fredric's naivete (by Ruth), and Stanley's patriotism (by the pirates).

 - In The Dreamland Chronicles, the pirates exploit the Power Nullifier of fear, terrifying the children they abduct to keep them from flying off.